thbitzer/grid-based_movement/README.md

 This is the most primitive way of computing the movement of an AI operated object.
 The object (a ghost) just moves according to random numbers.
 In 70% of the decisions, it just continues to move straight, in 12.5% of the decisions it turns left or right and in 5% of the decisions it turns by 180 degrees.

 To try different move modes, some buttons have been added to switch between them.

+## Add direct enemy move

+Enemy can now switched into "direct" mode.
+It uses the shortest way to reach the target.
+This mode is fast, but only useful if there is no obstacle between the enemy and the player, as the enemy will not walk around them.